-TABLE 14 - WASTEWATER RETAIL SERVICE RATES (EFFECTIVE JANUARY 1, 2016)
+TABLE 14 - WASTEWATER RETAIL SERVICE RATES (EFFECTIVE JANUARY 1, 2018)

 The following schedule of rates per month, or fraction thereof, shall be the charges to all residential and nonresidential customers for furnishing sewerage service to such customers located within the City.
 The residential monthly volume charge for sewerage service shall be the charges to the residential class for furnishing sewerage service to residential sewer customers located within the City.
-The nonresidential monthly volume charge for sewerage service shall be the charges to the nonresidential customer class for furnishing sewerage service shall be the charges to the nonresidential customer class for furnishing sewerage service to nonresidential sewer customers located within the City.
+The nonresidential monthly volume charge for sewerage service shall be the charges to the nonresidential customer class for furnishing sewerage service to nonresidential sewer customers located within the City.